xingzhou/containercafe/README.md

 Another way to get the `netaddr` module is to install `python-netaddr` using the operating system's package manager.

+If the installer machine is running MacOS 10 then it needs to have done `brew install gnu-tar`, for mysterious reasons.

 ### Installing OpenRadiant